Ahead of the Autumn Statement, Kevin Gulliver looks at the costs - economic and human - of the social housing crunch.

 The government’s aim of eradicating the structural deficit over the lifetime of a parliament – a target which has already slipped because of negative economic growth – has resulted in this ‘social housing crunch’.
 The disproportionate burden being borne by social tenants is greater than they can realistically endure.
 Geographical and social mobility have come to a standstill.
 And already poor tenants are getting poorer.

 The combined effects of government policies will continue to affect the wellbeing of tenants, their life chances and the sustainability of social housing tenancies and communities unless the chancellor seeks another way on Wednesday.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.